 The ideal humidity for a Ghost plant lies below 50%.

 With ghost plants, it is best to avoid rooms in your house that get too humid or have a lot of moisture in the air, such as the bathroom or kitchen where there can be lots of steam.

 The ghost plant prefers an arid environment and will be at home on a window in the sun.

-The ghost plant is not a big grower (because it is naturally a desert dwelling plant) which makes it suitable as a low maintenance house plant.
-I
+The ghost plant is not a big grower because it is naturally a desert-dwelling plant.

-f it’s given enough space and potted to allow for more growth and has the optimal growing conditions the plant can reach 30 cm tall and trail 3 feet, by which time you should make some cuttings to propagate for more plants.
+If it’s given enough space and potted to allow for more growth and has the optimal growing conditions, the plant can reach 12′ tall (30 cm) and trail 3 feet (91cm).
+You can me cuttings regularly to propagate for more plants.

 Propagation of the Ghost Plant

 The ghost plant is great for beginners as there is a high chance of success if you are inexperienced with propagation.

 Propagation is essentially how the plant reproduces in the mountainous, arid terrain of Mexico, so the ghost plant doesn’t require lots of specialized knowledge or experience to successfully propagate a new plant.